Dementia

 The World Health Organization declared dementia a public health priority — in 2012.
 And it’s only becoming more acute.
 Neurological illnesses know no geographic, racial, or socio-economic barriers.
 Nor are they limited to genetic predisposition.
 Not one of us is immune.

-The book expands on articles I’ve researched and written for New York Magazine / The Cut, New York Times Magazine, San Francisco Chronicle Magazine, Canadian Journal of Neurological Sciences, and other publications.
+In my ongoing efforts to illuminate the hidden ways that dementia-related illnesses impact lives, I’m writing a narrative nonfiction book, which expands on articles I’ve researched and written for New York Magazine / The Cut, New York Times Magazine, San Francisco Chronicle Magazine, Canadian Journal of Neurological Sciences, and other publications.

-We would do well to share our truth, lose the shame, articulate what we want for our own lives long before we think we should, advocate for each other, and become better listeners.
+Another purpose is to inspire conversations with family and friends about what we want in life and death, and everything in between — should we ever lose the capacity to make those decisions for ourselves.
+As noted above, there are no guarantees for any of us.
+So we would do well to share our truth, lose the shame, articulate what we want for our own lives long before we think we should, advocate for each other, and become better listeners.
 Because these experiences are not as unique as we’d like to think, and nobody should have to go through them alone.

 Brief Overview of Dementia